- 21 Jun 2019

 Examples of things that can go wrong when selling a property

-1. Your conveyancer sends you a Property Information Form to complete, but your conveyancer does not bother to read and check your answers, and simply sends it to your buyers’ lawyers.
+- Your conveyancer sends you a Property Information Form to complete, but your conveyancer does not take the time to read and check your answers, and simply sends it to your buyers’ lawyers.
 But you may have said things you did not need to, and so volunteered far more information and thus potential for inaccuracies once the buyer moves in.
 They could take court action against you for misrepresentation of the truth.

-2. Your conveyancer is sent reams of enquiries from your buyers’ lawyers, and simply asks you to answer them.
+- Your conveyancer is sent multiple enquiries from your buyers’ conveyancer and simply asks you to answer them.
 Buyers should never ask questions about the state and condition of the property, or any which seek an option.
 However, if you answer them and at any point in the future the buyer suffers loss because they relied on what you said, they could again claim misrepresentation.

 a. they might obtain a repayment amount but only after exchange, and then you realise you have too much to repay to continue with the sale – yet too late as you will have exchanged.
 The buyer can claim breach of contract if you pull out.